 On the Web

 Periodic Table of Visualization Methods.
-Rich overview of methods at Visual-Literacy.org.
+Rich overview of methods including templates for engaging conversations and opening dialogue at Visual-Literacy.org.

 The Noun Project thenounproject.com.
-Source for Icons.
+Ultimate source for simple images.
+Don’t know how to draw something?
+Try your hand at sketching images from the Noun Project.
 “The Noun Project is a platform empowering the community to build a global visual language that everyone can understand.”- Great for practice and building a visual vocabulary.

 Sketchnote Army sketchnotearmy.com “Sketchnote Army is dedicated to finding and showcasing sketchnotes and sketchnoters from around the world, from events, conferences, workshops or wherever sketchnotes are captured or created.
 The brainchild of Mike Rohde, Sketchnote Army has existed since November 2009.”